openvswitch/ovs/Documentation/faq/general.rst

 Q: What virtualization platforms can use Open vSwitch?

-    A: Open vSwitch can currently run on any Linux-based virtualization platform (kernel 3.10 and newer), including: KVM, VirtualBox, Xen, Xen Cloud Platform, XenServer.
+    A: Open vSwitch can currently run on any Linux-based virtualization platform (kernel 3.10 and newer), including: KVM and VirtualBox.
     As of Linux 3.3 it is part of the mainline kernel.
 The bulk of the code is written in platform- independent C and is easily ported to other environments.
 We welcome inquires about integrating Open vSwitch with other virtualization platforms.

 Q: How can I try Open vSwitch?